pingcap/docs/reference/tiflash/overview.md

 This replication mechanism inherits two of the advantages of TiKV: automatic load balancing and high availability.

-- TiFlash does not depend on additional replication channels, but directly receives data from TiKV in a many-to-many manner.
+- TiFlash does not rely on additional replication channels, but directly receives data from TiKV in a many-to-many manner.
 - As long as the data is not lost in TiKV, you can restore the replica in TiFlash at any time.

 ### Consistency